"Tiny Ten" Amateur Radio Transceiver.

 There are various generators, filters and detectors for supporting AM, FM, FT-8, as well as one and two-tone transmitter testing.
 These functions all come from the floating point DSP library.
 The following flow diagram is produced by the Design Tool (separate from the 16-bit design tool).

 Performance - As of this date, all of the functions are working, except the AM transmit and FT-8 transmit and receive.
 The AM transmit has the wrong carrier level and the FT-8 is installed in the DSP but has not been tested, yet.
 Several CW and SSB contacts have been made with good reports.
 I ran the radio on Straight Key Night and made about 10 contacts.
 All this was on 80/75, as that is the only transmit output coils I have made.
 Using no pre-selection, I listened on all bands up to 6-meters.
 Interestingly, the LO drops out at 208 MHz, stopping the radio before 6-meters stops.
 I have no intention of trying to make things work at 6-meters and operation at 10-meters is reliable.
 The sensitivity of the receiver drops off at the higher bands apparently because the LO introduces noise (not phase noise).
 This needs further exploration.
-Power output at 3.8 MHz is limited by the RF amplifier to 16 Watts.
-Ten Watts was the goal and it will be interesting to see how this holds up as we go up in frequency.
+Power output at 3.8 MHz is limited by the RF power amplifier to 16 Watts.
+Ten Watts was the goal and as of this writing (22 Feb 25) the coil boards have been built for 10-meters and 12 Watts of power output has been measured.
+This needs further measurements before saying that 10-meters is ready.

 The CESSB works well.
 Signals sound good on SSB.
 FM seems to work fine, but I didn't spend much time on it.
 Opposite side-band suppression on transmit is 43 dB (single 1 kHz tone).
 Carrier suppression is higher.
 This is without any amplitude/phase corrections.
 There are corrections available if needed for the higher bands.